Pittawat2542/krathu-500/README.md

 `main.py` hosts all web crawler code for both posts and comments.
 `example/` folder hosts an example on how to use dataset with machine learning techniques with result.
 Inside the folder also contains the result of the program.
 `post-processing/` folder hosts post-processing script and result.
+`small-dataset-generator/` folder contains utility script for generating a small version of dataset.
 `labeled/` folder contains labeled data.

 ## Dataset file